number571/go-peer/cmd/hidden_lake/applications/filesharer/README.md

 <img src="_images/hlf_logo.png" alt="hlf_logo.png"/>

-The `Hidden Lake Filesharer` is a file sharing service based on the Anonymous Network Core (HLS) with theoretically provable anonymity.
+The `Hidden Lake Filesharer` is a file sharing service based on the anonymous network core (HLS) with theoretically provable anonymity.
 A feature of this file sharing service is the anonymity of the fact of transactions (file downloads), taking into account the existence of a global observer.

 HLF is an application that implements a graphical user interface (GUI) on a browser-based HTML/CSS/JS display.
 Most of the code is based on the bootstrap library https://getbootstrap.com/.
 GUI is adapted to the size of the window, so it can be used both in a desktop and in a smartphone.